Uganda seizes 750 pieces of ivory, arrests 2 Vietnamese

-KAMPALA, Uganda (AP) — Ugandan authorities say they have seized 750 pieces of ivory and thousands of pangolin scales being transported through the East African country from neighboring South Sudan.
+KAMPALA, Uganda (AP) — Ugandan authorities have seized 750 pieces of ivory and thousands of pangolin scales being smuggled from neighboring South Sudan, the revenue agency said Thursday, in one of the largest seizures of wildlife contraband in the East African country.

-The Uganda Revenue Authority on Thursday said two Vietnamese nationals are in custody over the contraband, which had been concealed inside pieces of timber carried by three freight containers.
+Two Vietnamese nationals are in custody over the contraband that had been concealed inside pieces of timber carried by three freight containers, the Uganda Revenue Authority said.

-The seizure of illegal wildlife products is one of the largest in Uganda in recent years.
+The elephant tusks and pangolin scales were likely collected in neighboring Congo, the authority said.
+The contraband was detected with the aid of a scanner.

-The authority says the ivory and pangolin scales were likely collected in neighboring Congo, where “the racket packed the ivory and scales into well-joined logs of woods.”
+The seizure proves Uganda “still is a major transit point for illegal wildlife,” Kristof Titeca, a Belgian researcher who recently investigated the role of individual traders in ivory trafficking, said in a Twitter post.

 Most Read Nation & World Stories